Vsimpro/ADP_Project_1/README.md

-# ADP_Project_1
+# Application Development Project
-Repo for our Application Development Project
+Repo for our Application Development Project.

+TODO: Add name + desc.

+## How to run:
+`todo`